MalloZup/malloblog/content/posts/systems-draw-01-nrepl.md

 I have just drawed an essential view of nREPL; some infos are also simplified for not going into much complexity.

-Thx to @bbatsov for answering some questions I had and providing a superb design and developer documentation to work with.
+Thx to @bbatsov for answering some questions, thx to all contributors and maintainers for providing a great design and developer documentation to work with.

 # Additional resources: